 - Drain the poached shrimp and slice open, then apart to yield two thin sliced pieces of shrimp.

-- Assembling Tamal: Take 2 of the leaves and stack them on top of each other.
+- Banana Leaves Tamal: Take 2 of the banana leaves and stack them on top of each other.
 To the center, add about 1/3-1/2 cup of the masa with rice.
-Add 3 sliced shrimp, 1 jalapeño strip and 1 tablespoon of salsa cruda.
+Add 3 sliced shrimp, 1-2 jalapeño strip and 1 tablespoon of salsa cruda.
 Fold in the sides until they overlap.
 Then fold in the top and bottom.
 Tear off a few strips of the extra banana leaf and tie each end.

-- To Cook: Fill the bottom of a pot with 4 cups of water.
+- Banana Leaves: Fill the bottom of a pot with 4 cups of water.
 Insert a metal steamer.
 Arrange tamales laying down and layered.
 Cover with lid and turn heat to high.
 When it begins to steam rapidly, reduce heat to medium.
 Set your timer for 45 minutes.
-After 45 minutes, add 1 cup of hot water to the bottom of pot, pouring in carefully to one side of the pot.
-Cover and continue steaming for another 45 minutes.
+After 45 minutes, add 3/4 cup of hot water to the bottom of pot, pouring in carefully to one side of the pot.
+Cover and continue steaming for another 25 minutes.
+Pull one tamal and test for doneness.
+After it cools for a few minutes, if the tamal comes away easily from the leaf, they are done.
 Remove from heat and let sit for 20 minutes.

 Órale